KevinMarquette/kevinmarquette.github.io/_posts/2017-04-30-Powershell-Gherkin-advanced-features.md

         $secondary = Get-FileHash .\source\something.txt
         $secondary.Hash | Should Be $primary.Hash
     }

+Then we run Invoke-Gherkin to execute the specification.

+    Invoke-Gherkin

 The idea is simple but there is much more to it.